torvalds/linux/Documentation/hid/hiddev.rst

 "index" field to indicate which descriptor should be returned.

 HIDIOCINITREPORT
-  - (none)
+  - (analne)

 Instructs the kernel to retrieve all input and feature report values from the device.
 At this point, all the usage structures will contain current values for the device, and will maintain it as the device changes.
-Note that the use of this ioctl is unnecessary in general, since later kernels automatically initialize the reports from the device at attach time.
+Analte that the use of this ioctl is unnecessary in general, since later kernels automatically initialize the reports from the device at attach time.